-For the general case of a path transformation, the stochastic matrix can be singular value decomposed in an orthogonal part, the group $G=O(d)$ of the principal $G$-bundle describing the transformations between frames, and a diagonalizable matrix, that codifies the forgetting information through the path.
-Therefore by matrix diagonalization through singular value decomposition, we can extract a $O(d)$ element for each stochastic matrix,
+For the general case of a path transformation, the stochastic matrix can be singular value decomposed into an orthogonal part describing the transformations between frames and a diagonalizable matrix that encodes the information forgotten along the path.
+We can extract an element of $O(d)$ for each stochastic matrix,

 where the matrix $U$ is the eigenvector matrix with the orthonormal basis of $T_{mn}T^{T}_{mn}$, the matrix $V$ is the eigenvector matrix with the orthonormal basis of $T^{T}_{mn}T_{mn}$, and $\Sigma$ is the diagonal matrix with the singular values as the diagonal entries.
-We identify $UV^{T}$, that effectively charge the basis of the vector space, as an element of $G$ that changes the outcome fiber due to a path transformation, and define a monoid homomorphism
+We identify $UV^{T}$, which effectively changes the basis of the vector space and defines a monoid homomorphism

 of the stochastic matrices to the orthogonal group, both defined in $\mathbb{R}^{d}$.
-As one can see, there will be problems when dealing with singular stochastic matrices, as they erase part of the original information.
+As one can see, there will be problems when handling singular stochastic matrices, as they erase part of the original information.

 Parallel transport on the measure bundle is the composition of the stochastic matrices from an initial vertex through a path of $1$-simplices to a final one, by two different paths.
 In the end, a comparison of the information transported is made.
-The information here is the basis of the vector space, or equivalently the frame in the frame bundle.
+The information here is the basis of the vector space, or equivalently the frame in the induced frame bundle.

-\begin{theorem}[Parallel transport and contextuality: finite case] If a $G$-bundle satisfying the non-disturbance condition and with non-singular stochastic matrices is non-contextual, then for any two paths $I^{b}_{a}$ and $I'^{b}_{a}$ with the same initial and final vertices, holds
+\begin{theorem}[Parallel transport and contextuality: finite case] If a measure bundle satisfying the no-disturbance condition and with non-singular stochastic matrices is noncontextual, then for any two paths $I^{b}_{a}$ and $I'^{b}_{a}$ with the same initial and final vertices, it holds that

 \end{theorem}